Author & Journalist...

 Moira spoke up.
 She was Denizen’s daughter and principal of her own pod.
-In some ways physically reminiscent of her mother with shock white hair she wore in the same style.
+In some ways physically reminiscent of her mother, with shock white hair she wore in the same style.
 She had her mother’s small flat nose, large golden eyes, set wide apart above prominent cheekbones, but her complexion was a deep rosy hue.
-Her tail a mass of reddish-golden scales shimmering in complicated geometric designs to the myriad colored fluke and caudal fins.
+Her tail was a mass of reddish-golden scales shimmering in complicated geometric designs to the myriad-colored fluke and caudal fins.
 She was Siméon’s daughter.
 The coloring could not be mistaken.

 “We will need to hunt,” Caldor said.
 “I suggest we train our fry as we teach them to hunt.
-In small groups, so they will never again be caught unaware by the Land Dwellers.”
+In small groups, so the Land Dwellers will never again catch them unaware.”

 Cyrene interrupted.
 “You are wise to have done so, Denizen.
 We have lost two fry because we have not taken the precaution to protect them,” the grief unmistakable in her voice.
 “We have ignored the danger rather than return to the depths, and the responsibility is ours.
 They look to us for their protection,” Cyrene sang.

 Denizen heard quiet sobbing in the grotto from grieving parents.
 It was like a catalyst, and the energy of the pods increased.
 “We must never again allow sighting by Land Dwellers.
 They should continue to think we are myth and legend and tell fearful stories of the Merfolk.
 They will forget sooner than we,” Denizen sang.